 What I'm Working on Now

-People often ask what I do outside my day job, and it’s not easy to explain in a sentence.
+People often ask what I do outside my day job.
+It’s not easy to explain in a sentence.
 My day-to-day involves a lot of reading, learning, thinking, and experimenting (some successful, some...not so much).
 Most of it falls somewhere between experiment and obsession.
 This page is the zoomed-in version.

-This season's theme: cut the fluff, commit to what matters, and chase what scares me (just a little).
+This season's theme: loosen the golden handcuffs, commit to uncomfortable decisions, and chase what scares me (just a little).

 Fitness

-- 1 x Norwegian 4x4 (or tempo run) per week that makes me question my life choices (but the data says it works)
+- 1x/week Norwegian 4x4 or tempo run that makes me question my life choices.

 Business